Note: We have a separate review for Betfair Exchange. Check it out here.

 The customer service would definitely have to be marked as an area for improvement.
 The online chat function is not immediately identifiable on the home page, and when the pop-up is found, it turns out that the service is only manned from 10am-10pm GMT.
 Consequently, response times can be lengthy and there are often numerous customers ahead in the queue to speak to a representative, especially in the morning.
 Average waiting times at 10-11am are around 5-10 minutes, which can be frustrating.

-Alluring features of the Betfair Sportsbook are the Cash Out option, the Best Odds Guaranteed on UK & Irish racing and the football Cashback offers.
+Alluring features of the Betfair Bookmaker are the Cash Out option, the Best Odds Guaranteed on UK & Irish racing and the football Cashback offers.

 In an attempt to provide an innovative new angle on promotions and bonuses, Betfair have produced an interactive cashback option for live football matches.
 Under the Cashback Extra promotion, the customer is able to pick the circumstances in which they will receive a refund on the first/last/anytime scorer markets.